ERDDAP

 Did I use faulty logic or make a mistake in my calculations?
 If so, the fault is mine alone.

-Please send an email with the correction to bob dot simons at noaa dot gov.]
+Please send an email with the correction to erd dot data at noaa dot gov.

 Several companies offer cloud computing services